 What is an NGO?

 NGO stands for Non-Governmental Organisation.
-NGOs don’t aim to make a profit and are mostly committed to the environment, poverty and human rights.
-An NGO is not a governmental, but a not-for-profit organisation that works with volunteers and receives money from donors.
+NGOs do not aim to make a profit and are often committed to the environment, poverty, and human rights.
+Think, for example, of food parcels during disasters, school supplies for poor children, or refugee care.
+An NGO is not a government or commercial organisation.
+NGOs usually work with volunteers and money from donors.

-Well-known examples of NGOs are Greenpeace, WWF and UNICEF.
+Well-known examples of NGOs are Greenpeace, Médecins Sans Frontières, Oxfam Novib, and UNICEF.

 How do you start an NGO?

 Make sure you have a clear goal.
 What problem do you want to solve?
 How do you want to tackle it?
 And what do you need to do so?
 Make a business plan for this.
 Include:

 - the financial plan